 When it comes to social media detox, the benefits can’t be easily teased out.
 A study done on 130 college students suggests that there is no effect of social media abstinence on well-being.
 This is counterintuitive because deleting social media apps is a common strategy to seek solitude and distance yourself from pseudo-social aspects.
 However, in their experiment which tested social media abstinence for up to 4 weeks, participants were asked to abstain for the sake of research.
 Based on previous findings, the self-motivated intention to seek solitude is the key factor in creating positive effects of detox.
 This core aspect was not addressed.
-So, perhaps, unless a person is truly motivated for self-determined reasons, social media detox and social distancing might have a relationship with mental health & well-being.
+So, perhaps, unless a person is truly motivated for self-determined reasons, social media detox might not affect mental health & well-being.

 A different set of factors drive our social media behavior and many aspects of it have positive and negative consequences on mental health.
 Here is a starting point to understand how social media affects mental health and how it can apply to loneliness, aloneliness, and passive social behavior.

 Recent studies show that people who seek solitude for self-motivated reasons experience improved well-being.
 It’s a key part of happiness for sensitive people.
 But, solitude due to external reasons induces loneliness.
 Even an unmet need for alone-time (Aloneliness) can reduce well-being.